Latand/MedSyncWebApp/mkdocs/docs/dependencies-initialization.md

   If no errors are displayed, Certbot's renewal process is set up correctly.

+!!! tip
-- By default, Certbot installs a cron job or systemd timer that will renew certificates before they expire.
+    By default, Certbot installs a cron job or systemd timer that will renew certificates before they expire.
 ---

-With these steps completed, NGINX is now set up and serving your application with HTTPS enabled via Let's Encrypt on your Ubuntu server.
-Always ensure to keep your server and software updated for security and performance improvements.